arawnlp-debug/foundry-reign/README.md

 ## Quick Dice Roller

-A standalone ORE dice roller is available directly from the chat sidebar — the d20 icon button in the chat controls bar, next to the roll mode and speaker selectors.
+A standalone ORE dice roller is available directly from the chat sidebar — the ORE icon button in the chat controls bar, next to the roll mode and speaker selectors.

 Click the button to open a dialog where you can set a roll label, pool size, difficulty, bonus and penalty dice, Expert Die face, and Master Die.
 A live pool preview updates as you adjust inputs.
 On confirm, the dice are rolled through the full ORE engine and posted as a standard chat card with sets, waste, and hit locations — identical to rolls made from a character sheet.